kylebegovich/GitGoing/README.md

 # BIG,
 while adding multiple #'s will make your heading
 ### smaller
-up to a total of 6 #'s, where it will me the
+up to a total of 6 #'s, where it will be the
 ###### smallest

 This gives you the opportunity to put emphasis and structure into your project description, and guides you if you're trying to understand somebody else's project.